someobserver/recurgence/math/07-autopoietic-function/index.md

 * $\mathcal{H}[R]$: humility constraint,
 * $\lambda$: humility weight.

-This ensures that the autopoietic potential is included in the field's energy balance, affecting both coherence stability and recurgent structure growth.
+With this construction, the autopoietic potential directly contributes to the field's energy balance, influencing both coherence stability and the growth of recurgent structure.

 ---